philhansen/WallpaperChanger/README.md

 ## Building the Program

-I currently build the program using Microsoft Visual Studio 2013 Express edition.
+I currently build the program using Microsoft Visual Studio 2017 Community edition.
 It targets the .NET Framework v2.0 as that is all it requires.

 ## What’s New

+* 1.7 - Added ability to set the wallpaper for a specific monitor (Windows 8 or higher)
 * 1.6 - Use png file for Windows 8 or higher, otherwise use bmp file
 * 1.5 - Wallpaper is now converted to png instead of bmp to avoid artifacts
 * 1.4 – Added remove flag and config file support